Record (TV network): Reformulation and loss to SBT

-In 2013, Record underwent a reformulation, which eventually resulted in the change of the broadcaster's top command.
+In 2013, Record underwent a reformulation, which eventually resulted in the change of the network's top command.
 Alexandre Raposo was eventually fired and in his place Luiz Cláudio Costa came from TV Record Brasília to the position of president.
 Another important change in command was that of Honorilton Gonçalves, by Marcelo Silva in the position of vice president of Record.
 After spending 2012 without much profitability, the company hired a consulting service to reformulate its market strategies.

 In 2014, SBT (which always held the second place position in Brazilian television until 2007) was able to take back second place, which shrunk Rede Record's position down to third place for the first time since 2007.
 However, Rede Record managed to keep its position as one of the top three Brazilian television networks.

-2016-present: Rebranding and current affairs
+In December 2015, it signed a new nine-year agreement with Universal Studios.

-To mark a repositioning of the brand, Rede Record, on the night of November 24, 2016, during the broadcast of Jornal da Record, presented to the public its new visual identity.
-The news program showed a report on the change in the brand and the station's slogan, which is now "Reinventing is our brand".
-The station's name was also changed to RecordTV.
-The change occurs to consolidate RecordTV's image as an avant-garde and multiplatform station, linked to the television of the future and to reaffirm that its performance goes beyond the borders of Brazil and reaches more than 150 countries with its signal.
-In addition, products such as soap operas and miniseries are exported to countries on all continents.
+2016–present: Rebranding

-Teledramaturgy
+On 24 November 2016, Rede Record shortened its name to "RecordTV", introduced the new slogan "Reinventar é a nossa marca" ("Reinvention is our brand"), and introduced an updated logo—which replaced its historic red, green, and blue colors with silver and cool gray, and removed the map of South America from its inner globe.
+Grupo Record stated that the new logo was intended to symbolize its positioning as an "avant-garde", multi-platform broadcaster with an international presence.